Oh Mama! I’m having back pain

 cherry juice can be found at most health food stores.Baking Soda – Adding baking soda (bicarbonate of soda) to your bathwater is a home remedy that is very effective.
 Add 2-4 heaped tablespoons of soda to a full bathtub and stir a little to dissolve.
 Enjoy your bath.
 You should feel some relief immediately after you finish your bath.

-Hot & Cold Showers – Martial artists believe that taking a shower with cold water for a few minutes, then with hot water for a few minutes, then finish with a cold shower again relieves sore muscles.
+few minutes, then with hot water for a few minutes, then finish with a

 If you do end up getting stiff from